edvgha/Ultra/README.md

 ## Build

 From project root do :
-1. For the first time fetch and extract libtorch in 'ext' directory by running **get_libtorch.sh**
+1. For the first time fetch and extract libtorch in 'ext' directory by running **./scripts/get_libtorch.sh**
 2. **mkdir build ; cd build**
 3. **cmake ..**
 4. **make -j**